-Going forward we would like to connect with local businesses as well as people living in the community who may have a few hours to volunteer, give suggestions or ideas to support us in tailoring our support to the needs of older people.
+Going forward we would like to connect with local businesses as well as people living in the community who may have a few hours to volunteer, give suggestions or ideas to support us in tailoring our support to the needs of people over the age of 60.

 Moving forward we would like to introduce regular afternoon get togethers with entertainment opening it up to the wider community as well as the people we support.